An Overview of Kennewick's Rivers

 “The Mighty Columbia” flows through parts of B.C., Canada, and into the Pacific Northwest region of the U.S., and is the largest river in volume flowing into the Pacific Ocean from the Western Hemisphere.
 It is right behind the Mississippi River in volume for all North American rivers.

 The river, named after the Columbia Rediviva, the ship of Captain Robert Gray (the first to journey up the river), is also renowned as North America’s largest hydroelectric power-producing river.

 The Columbia’s main as well as largest tributary, the Snake River, flows for more than 1,000 miles in the western part of the U.S., from close to the Continental Divide in Yellowstone National Park, through Wyoming, Idaho, Oregon, and Washington, ending when it hits the Columbia near Tri-Cities’ Pasco.

-In fact, the availability of easily accessible irrigation may even convince someone to purchase real estate in the Tri-Cities.
+The availability of easily accessible irrigation may even convince someone to purchase real estate in the Tri-Cities.

-In addition, the powerful merging of three mighty rivers—particularly the Columbia—mixed with the boastfully mild climate and sunny skies has created a major center for hydroelectric power and other energy (such as wind and solar) sources in the Tri-Cities.
+In addition, the powerful merging of three mighty rivers, particularly the Columbia, mixed with the boastfully mild climate and sunny skies has created a major center for hydroelectric power and other energy (such as wind and solar) sources in the Tri-Cities.

 You can visit The Hanford Site, the Columbia River Exhibition of History, Science & Technology Museum, as well as Energy Northwest’s Nine Canyon Wind Farm Visitor Centers to get a feel for this energy and expand your knowledge of alternative energy sources.